Entrepreneurship, employment, entertainment, and housing are all in one place. This is the vision for Riverside’s Innovation District.

 - Innovation drivers

 - Neighborhood-building amenities

 An example that Brookings Institute cites is that of ‘Kendall Square.’

 (a) Entrepreneurship and Employment

-Coming back to Riverside Innovation District, the plan includes to run a hybrid electric bus on the University Avenue, close to UCR’s Center for Environmental Research and Technology also called the Innovation Corridor.
+Coming back to Riverside Innovation District, the plan includes running a hybrid electric bus on University Avenue, close to UCR’s Center for Environmental Research and Technology, also called the Innovation Corridor.

 The corridor will help Riverside to become a smart city in the future.